SecureFromScratch/Recipes-Workshop/README.md

 6. Wait 5 minutes while environment sets up

-7. When you see "✅ SETUP COMPLETE!" → You're ready!
+7. When you see "Workspace ready!
+Press F5 to start debugging or run: cd src/Recipes.Api && dotnet run" → You're ready!

 #### Shut down
 GitHub Codespaces usage is limited.
 There are only a few dozen hours available per user each month.